5 Tools To Help You Optimize Conversions On Your eCommerce Site

-Google Analytics (GA) is an all-round valuable CRO tool.
-Most digital marketers would have heard and used GA before, due to the broad range of features it offers.
+Google Analytics (GA) is an all-around valuable CRO tool.
+Most digital marketers would have heard and used GA before due to the broad range of features it offers.
 You can track lots of data with GA, making it even easier to nail down your CRO.
 Many apps and tools integrate with GA, giving you more flexibility than ever before.

 Google Analytics is a powerful tool, and we highly recommend doing some research into their features before you get stuck in, as you may uncover hidden gems that we don’t mention here.
 Some of our favorite features include:

 - eCommerce Tracking – You can track your customers, understand where they come from, how you make your money, and what you can do to improve using eCommerce tracking

 - Goals (conversions) – GA Goals lets you track multiple, tailored conversions, whether that’s newsletter signups, selling ad space, leads, etc.

 - AdWords – With Google Adwords, you can set up online advertising for your business or website and manage and tracking every click and conversion in one place

 - Site Search – By connecting GA to your internal site search, you can understand all of the keywords people search for when arriving at your site and optimize your content for what they want to find.